anymate/AnymatePythonSDK/README.md

 The SDK is built to automatically take care of authentication with Anymate as well as refreshing access_tokens as needed.
 Once the anymate.client is initialized, you don't have to worry about it.

-You can see an example of a simple automation based on the [Allocator pattern][allocatorpattern] below, where the automation script is working in one process and creating new tasks in another.
+You can see an example of a simple automation based on the Allocator Pattern below, where the automation script is working in one process and creating new tasks in another.

 ``` Python
     #Import the anymate library